Top things to do in the Lehigh Valley

 What are the best hotels in Bethlehem, PA?

-Since Bethlehem is home to Moravian College and is close to skiing nearby, there are many hotels in Bethlehem, PA that are great for family vacations in Pennsylvania.
-Check with our hotel partners at Kayak for current rates and availability.
+Since Bethlehem is home to Moravian College and is close to skiing nearby, there are many hotels in the Bethlehem area that are great for family vacations in Pennsylvania.

-On my trip, I was hosted at the newly renovated Hyatt Place Bethlehem at 45 W North St, Bethlehem, PA is situated just a few blocks from Moravian College on the north side of town.
-Spacious suites, free parking in the garage across the street and free wifi make it a great value for families.
+On my trip, I stayed at the newly renovated Hyatt Place Bethlehem at 45 W. North Street in Bethlehem, PA.
+It’s just a few blocks from Moravian College on the north side of town.
+Spacious suites, free parking in the garage across the street, free breakfast and free wifi make it a great value for families.

 If you stay here, I recommend dinner at Apollo Grill — a short walk from the hotel.
 The food is delicious, the servers amazing and the atmosphere relaxed.